slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Teach what you build.
 Your product is proof.
 Your process is value.
 Your execution is credibility.
 No one wants a guru.
 They want a builder who shares."
 -- x@heycharafeddine*

-### How to find mentors?

-> *"When the student is ready the teacher appears.
-When the student is truly ready the teacher disapeers."
--- Lao Tzu [-571]*

-A paid mentor isn’t a mentor, it’s a salesperson.

-Look for the «silver medalist».
-He has more availability, and sometimes, a better attitude than «the golden child».

-> *"A society grows great when old men plant trees whose shade they know they shall never sit in."
--- vox populi*

-> *"Those who know do.
-Those that understand teach."
--- Aristotle [-384]*

-> *"One repays a teacher badly if one remains only a pupil."
--- Friedrich Nietzsche [1844]*

-> *"Don’t follow your mentors; follow your mentors’ mentors."
--- David Leach [1936]*

-> *"If you think you’re too small to make an impact, try to go to bed with a mosquito in the room."
--- Anita Roddick [1942]*

-> *"I was always ready to share, but before external success, nobody cared to listen."
--- Naval Ravikant [1974]*

 ### How to mentor your kids?

-> *"Teach your children early what you learned late." (...)
-"Teach your children how to think, not what to think."
--- Richard Feynman [1918]*

-Your father is your first mentor.

-Don’t tell your kids how to live, live fully and let them see.
-Prepare the child for the path, not the path for the child.
-Spend half the money you think you should, but double the time with them.

 <!--
 + @naval -- "Children are happy because: 1) They’re not self conscious 2) They lack a sense of time pressure 3) They’ve no goals.
 The bottom line is they are living from moment to moment, and the mind is not there to interfere in their bliss."